 Set Healthy Boundaries

 Communicating your boundaries clearly and assertively is essential.
-Let others know what you are willing to do and what you are not willing to do, and be prepared to enforce your boundaries if they are crossed.
+And let others know what you are willing to do and what you are not willing to do, and be prepared to enforce your boundaries if they are crossed.
 This may feel uncomfortable at first, but it will ultimately lead to healthier and more sustainable relationships.

 Cultivate Mindfulness